 I can’t wait for you to try this easy and delicious Apple Bundt Cake for a fun fall treat!

-Why You’ll Love Chunky Apple Bundt Cake with Cinnamon Icing
+Why You’ll Love this Chunky Apple Bundt Cake with Cinnamon Icing:

 Besides the standard-sized box of yellow cake mix (about 15 ounces) and the usual additions shown on the package (vegetable oil, eggs, water), here’s what you’ll need to add to it: